 Set Up Recall Training for Success

-Pick a specific recall word like “come” or “here,” stock up on high-value treats your dog goes crazy for, and choose a low-distraction area like your backyard or a quiet park.
+Choose a recall word (come or here), fill up on high-value treats that your dog will go nuts over, and find a low-distraction area (your backyard or a quiet park).

-You’ll also want a 15-30 foot long line, a comfortable harness that won’t slip off, and a treat pouch so you’re not fumbling with pockets when your dog actually listens.
+It’s also good to have a 15-30 foot long line, a harness that won’t slide off and a treat pouch so you don’t have to dig around in your pockets when your dog finally listens.

 Choose a Cue, Reward, and Training Spot That Set Your Dog Up to Win